 - In First, UN Agency Accuses Israel of Being an 'Apartheid Regime'

-- How Israel Resembles the Apartheid South African Regime I Struggled Against
+- Israel Resembles Apartheid South Africa I Struggled Against

 Nikki Haley, the U.S. envoy to the United Nations, slammed the report.